Italian Food in SingaporeItalian Food in Singapore

 Cross-border travels and colonisation have impacted Italian cuisine as well.
 For instance, the Arabs are believed to have introduced rice, spices and a few other ingredients to Italy; whereas the Spanish are believed to have brought in tomatoes.

-Italian herbs and spices
+Italian herbs and Spices

 Though there are regional variations in culinary approaches, these herbs and spices are often found across all types of Italian food.